kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 We need to create a new service class called `AzureBlobStorage` within the `HOW.AspNetCore.Services` project within a new folder called **Storage**.

-Replace the contents of this new file with the following implementation
+It is best to live code the `AzureBlobService` implementation shown below, but if under time constraints, you can copy and paste the following implementation.

 ```cs
 using HOW.AspNetCore.Services.Interfaces;